Rihay66/3Sisters-Documentation/Engine/Window/src/Window-GLFW.md

 ```
 #### public virtual: getDeltaTime() -> returns float
 * returns the current delta time
-* Overwriting may need further modifications or accommodation to the update(), stepUpdate(), and render() as it may cause unintended behavior
+* overwriting may need further modifications or accommodation to the update(), stepUpdate(), and render() as it may cause unintended behavior
 ```cpp
 void func(){
 	// obtain the deltatime